Water Testing at Clear Pond

 Dissolved oxygen helps capture and contain PHOSPHATES in the decomposed plants, algae, and bacteria as well as in the naturally occurring sand and rock.
 If/When the dissolved oxygen level is too low, the PHOSPHATES are released and in turn the additional phosphate may fuel the growth of ever-present bacteria in the water.
 Of particular concern is the growth of CYANOBACTERIA.

-For more information about Pond Closures and FAQ’s about Cyanobacteria click the following link: Beach & Pond Water Quality Testing | Plymouth, MA (plymouth-ma.gov)
+Beach & Pond Water Quality Testing | Plymouth, MA (plymouth-ma.gov)

-If you see what looks like a cyanobacteria bloom, stay out of the water and contact the town’s Public Heath Department at 508-322-3339, or click the following link to make an on-line report: https://www.plymouth-ma.gov/938/Report-A-Concern .
+Stay out of the water!
+Contact the Plymouth Public Heath Department at 508-322-3339, or click the following link to make an on-line report: https://www.plymouth-ma.gov/938/Report-A-Concern .
 If confirmed, the pond will be closed to swimming and other in-water activities while the blooms are occurring and for 2 weeks afterward.

 Sign-up below to receive pond closure and re-opening notifications.